Shen Build Guide by linky317

 + Requires player to multitask (farm, trade, watch map)

 + Low base and scaling stats

 + Requires more effort to do well

 Shen overall is still a great top laner with, tankiness, protective abilities, global presence, and a built in escape!
 He has strong dueling potential due to his Shadow Dash locking down enemies, Ki Barrier absorbing damage, Spirit's Refuge avoiding Auto's/Abilities that count as autos, and Twilight Assault dueling % damage.
 He also has team utility with his Stand United which is essential to winning games and can split push with ease thanks to it.

 Even though Shen is a Flippin Ninja, there are cons about him.
 Shen is not the best carry where he can 1v5 and carry.
 He can duel people easily but can not fight off a whole team on his own.
 He can however, set up plays which can lead other players on his team to carry.
 Shen's Shadow Dash can also be his downfall.
 If costs a hefty 180 energy to use, and restores some energy on every enemy champion hit.
 If he misses the dash it weakens Shen's presence in a fight and leaves him with no energy.

 As well, keeping track of his Spirit Blade can be trouble and make sure to know the position of it.

 Shen is extremely versatile when it comes down to rune selection.
-I personally go for the Resolve / Sorcery Page for CDR.
+I personally go for the Resolve / Inspiration Page for safety in lane.
 I’ll be updating this section soon with different rune page styles.

 Note: These are runes that I take for myself, feel free to change them up into your own combination